-Forward incompatibility can be determined using the variable asdf/upgrade::oldest-forward-compatible-asdf-version, which is 2.33 at the time of this writing.
+1 Forward incompatibility can be determined using the variable asdf/upgrade::oldest-forwardcompatible-asdf-version, which is 2.33 at the time of this writing.

-• To write a portable build script, you need to rely on a recent version of UIOP, but until you have ensured a recent ASDF is loaded, you can't rely on UIOP being present, and thus must manually avoid all the pathname pitfalls when loading ASDF itself.

-- Bugs in CMUCL and XCL prevent upgrade of ASDF from an old forward-incompatible version.
-Happily, CMUCL comes with a recent ASDF, and XCL is more of a working demo than something you'd use seriously anyway. - For the above reasons, your build and startup scripts should load, configure and upgrade ASDF among the very first things they do, and ensure that ASDF 3 or later is present indeed, before they start using ASDF to load anything else. - Now that all implementations provide ASDF 3.1 or later (since May 2016), the simple solution is just to use code as below in your setup, and when it fails, upgrade your implementation or replace its ASDF. (see Section 3.4 [Replacing your implementation's ASDF], page 4):
+- To write a portable build script, you need to rely on a recent version of UIOP, but until you have ensured a recent ASDF is loaded, you can't rely on UIOP being present, and thus must manually avoid all the pathname pitfalls when loading ASDF itself. - Bugs in CMUCL and XCL prevent upgrade of ASDF from an old forward-incompatible version.
+Happily, CMUCL comes with a recent ASDF, and XCL is more of a working demo than something you'd use seriously anyway. - For the above reasons, your build and startup scripts should load ASDF 3, configure it, and upgrade it, among the very first things they do.
+They should ensure that only ASDF 3 or later is used indeed, and error out if ASDF 2 or earlier was used. - Now that (since May 2016) all maintained implementations (i.e. having had at least one release since 2014, or a commit on their public source code repository) provide ASDF 3.1 or later, the simple solution is just to use code as below in your setup, and when it fails, upgrade your implementation or replace its ASDF. (see Section 3.4 [Replacing your implementation's ASDF], page 4):

-'''

-(require "asdf")

-#-asdf3 (error "ASDF 3 or bust")
+(require "asdf") #-asdf3.1 (error "ASDF 3.1 or bust")

-'''

 - For scripts that try to use ASDF simply via require at first, and make heroic attempts to load it the hard way if at first they don't succeed, see tools/load-asdf.lisp distributed with the ASDF source repository, or the code of cl-launch (https://cliki.net/cl-launch). - Note that in addition to the pitfalls and constraints above, these heroic scripts (should you wish to write or modify one), must take care to configure ASDF twice.
-A first time, right after you load the old ASDF 2 and before you upgrade to the new ASDF 3, so it may find where you put ASDF 3.
-A second time, because some implementations can't handle a smooth upgrade to ASDF 3, and lose configuration as they do.
+A first time, right after you load the old ASDF 2 (or 1!) and before you upgrade to the new ASDF 3, so it may find where you put ASDF 3.
+A second time, because most implementations can't handle a smooth upgrade from ASDF 2 to ASDF 3, so ASDF 3 doesn't try (anymore) and loses any configuration from ASDF 2.